BLCM/bl3mods/Apocalyptech/README.md

 - **No Wasted Equipment** - COMs, Customizations, and class-specific anointments will always match the player(s) currently in the game.
 - **Only Atlas Grenades** - Non-legendary/unique grenades will always be Atlas.
+- **World Drop Designer's Cut COMs** - Adds some ordinarily non-droppable non-legendary COMs from the Designer's Cut DLC into the world drop pools.

 ## Mayhem Changes